biyiemmy/djangoadmin-startproject-biyiemmy/README.md

 # djangoadmin-startproject-biyiemmy
 Getting started on Django

 Initialize it,
+Create a virtual enviroment,
-Install Django in it,
+Install Django,
-Create a new Django project in it
+Create a new Django project in it.